CaringCaribou/caringcaribou/documentation/uds.md

 * dump_dids - Dumps values of Dynamic Data Identifiers (DIDs)
 * auto - Fully automated diagnostics scan, by using the already existing UDS submodules

 As always, module help can be shown by adding the `-h` flag (as shown below).
-You can also show help for a specific mode by specifying the mode followed by `-h`, e.g. `cc.py uds discovery -h` or `cc.py uds testerpresent -h`
+You can also show help for a specific mode by specifying the mode followed by `-h`, e.g. `caringcaribou uds discovery -h` or `caringcaribou uds testerpresent -h`

 ```
-$ cc.py uds -h
+$ caringcaribou uds -h

 -------------------
 CARING CARIBOU v0.x